 |Semester 1 Credit Value:||10|

-This Module aims to provide the environmental background required to understand and assess the land resource mosaic in both natural habitats and managed agroecosystems.
-This requires development of an understanding of how climate, vegetation, hydrology, geological substrate, topography and time interact to determine land quality.
-A range of current land resource issues and factors determining land use are considered.
+This Module aims to provide the environmental background required to understand and assess the land resource mosaic in both natural habitats and managed agro-ecosystems.
+This requires development of an understanding of how climate, vegetation, hydrology, geological substrate, topography and time interact to determine rural landscapes and land use patterns in the UK.
+The key ecological interactions and physical factors determining land use and the delivery of ecosystem services are investigated.

 The module will encourage the handling, evaluation and judgement of information from several disciplines.
 It provides the background for more detailed studies of soils, vegetation ecology, and sustainable land management at Stages 2 and 3.